Fechin/reference/README.md

 We would like to extend our gratitude to you for considering a contribution to Reference.
 Your support is what makes QuickRef.ME a truly amazing resource.
 Please feel free to [submit issues](https://github.com/Fechin/reference/issues/new?assignee=Fechin) and enhancement requests.

-For consistency, we encourage you to refer to the [https://quickref.me/quickref](https://quickref.me/quickref) when creating or editing cheatsheets.
+For consistency, we encourage you to refer to the [https://quickref.me/quickref](https://quickref.me/quickref) when creating or editing cheat sheets.
 To get started with development, follow these steps:

 1. Clone Github repo `git clone https://github.com/Fechin/reference.git`
 2. Install `npm` package manager (Read [installation guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm))